canimus/cuallee/paper/paper.md

 # Checks
 In `cuallee`, checks serve as the fundamental concept.
-These checks are implemented by __rules__, which specify _quality predicates_.
+These checks (\autoref{tab:checks}) are implemented by __rules__, which specify _quality predicates_.
 These predicates, when aggregated, form the criteria used to evaluate the quality of a dataset.
 Efforts to establish a universal quality metric [@10.1145/3529190.3529222] typically involve using statistics and combining dimensions to derive a single reference value that encapsulates overall quality attributes.

 Check | Description | DataType
  ------- | ----------- | ----